Loy Krathong Festival 27th November 2023

-Loy Krathong (ลอยกระทง) is a very old festival which takes place on the full moon of the 12th lunar month (so the date is different every year).
-In 2018, the date will be November 22nd.
-Last year it was November 3rd.
-Loy Krathong is an old tradition and the exact origins seen unclear.
+Loy Krathong (ลอยกระทง) is a very old festival which takes place on the full moon of the 12th month of the old Thai lunar calendar (so the date is different every year).
+In 2023, the date will be November 27th.
+Next year (2024) it will be November 15th.
+Loy Krathong is an ancient tradition and the exact origins seen unclear.
 It was maybe adapted from an old Indian festival to honour Buddha or may have originated in the Sukhothai era (13th - 15th centuries) and is also thought to be about giving thanks to the Hindu goddess of water, Ganga (Phra Mae Khongkha in Thailand).
 There are many links between Buddhism and Hinduism, being that the Buddha was born in India.
 The Loy Krathong festival is not as huge in Phuket compared to Chiang Mai for example, but nevertheless it seems that everyone does it!
 Every year there are events at Patong beach, Karon beach (at the lake), Chalong Pier and Naiharn lake, at Sapan Hin and Suan Luang Park in Phuket Town and at Bang Wad Reservoir and pretty much anywhere else there's a beach or a lake to float a krathong!
 Local news websites normally update exactly when and where the festivities will take place.
 Hotels may also have their own Loy Krathong events for hotel guests.

 (above) Floating a Krathong